 Is a national programme of experiential learning about marine conservation.
 Our EMR - Te Kura Moana programme empowers schools and communities by providing hands-on experience in the ocean.
 EMR is a national programme of experiential learning about marine conservation.
 EMR's independence, professional delivery, marine reserves focus and provision of a range of learning styles make it unique within New Zealand.

-For more information www.emr.org.nz
+www.mountainstosea.org.nz/emr